LukeShortCloud/card_games_converter/cgc_tdd.md

-# TCGC - Technical Design Document
+# Card Games Converter (CGC) - Technical Design Document

 # Description

-The "Trading Card Games Converter" (TCGC) is a utility for converting pictures of cards into a printable format.
+The "Card Games Converter" (CGC) is a utility for converting pictures of cards into a printable format.

 # Technologies